 Well, it depends.
 Anywhere from 5- 30 minutes.
 However, the more fearful or submissive a rat is, the longer the trance period.

 How to Tell if Your Rat Is “Playing Dead”

-To confirm if your rat is playing dead or it really is, use this step-by-step process:
+To confirm if your rat is playing dead or it is, use this step-by-step process:

-- If you see your rat unmoving in its cage, check if your rat’s chest is rising and falling.
-This would be a signal that the rat is breathing and that their heart is beating.
-In most cases, when they enter this state, their eyes will be remain open.
+- If you see your rat unmoving in its cage, check if it rises and falls.
+This would signal that the rat is breathing and its heart is beating.
+In most cases, when they enter this state, their eyes will remain open.

 - Rats will not respond to touch while “playing dead,” so don’t poke or try to shake your rat.
-Rather, wait until they move.
-If needed, gently move the rat into a dark, sheltered place to lower your rat’s fearfulness and make it quit it’s trance ASAP.
+Instead, wait until they move.
+Then, if needed, gently push the rat into a dark, sheltered place to lower your rat’s fearfulness and make it quit its trance ASAP.

 - Lastly, wait it out.
-In most cases, a rat will come out of a tonic immobility trance after a couple of minutes.
-Be patient, and watch for movement of the limbs that signals the end of their “hypnosis.”
+A rat will usually come out of a tonic immobility trance after a couple of minutes.
+So be patient, and watch for movement of the limbs that signals the end of their “hypnosis.”

-If after 30 minutes or so, your rats are still not moving, take them to see your vet get them checked provided they’re still alive.
+If, after 30 minutes or so, your rats are still not moving, take them to see your vet and get them checked, provided they’re still alive.

 So, do rats play dead – Our answer is Yes!
 I laughed hard the first time I witnessed it at a friend’s place.